mshumko/mshumko.github.io/_pages/about.md

   - /about.html
 ---

-I recently earned my physics PhD from Montana State University (MSU) in Bozeman, Montana working with Dr. John Sample.
-Currently I am working at The NASA's Goddard Space Flight Center, supported by The NASA Postdoctoral Program fellowship, working with Dr. Alexa Halford and Dr. Lauren Blum.
+Hi there!
+I am a space physicist working at NASA's Goddard Space Flight Center as a NASA Postdoctoral Program ([NPP](https://npp.usra.edu/)) fellow.

+I've recently developed a passion for developing software libraries that enable painless and accurate data analysis and discovery.
+Many space physics data sets do not come with vetted analysis software, thus researchers are often forced to recreate their own analysis software---possibly introducing bugs that affect their scientific results.
+With this goal in mind, my first project is [aurora-asi-lib](https://aurora-asi-lib.readthedocs.io/en/latest/) that is designed to "Easily download, plot, animate, and analyze auroral all sky imager (ASI) data."
+This library will soon be incorporated into [AuroraX](https://aurorax.space/) where it will become a part of a larger end-to-end aurora analysis toolkit.
+See the [Research](/research/) section that has more details about my current research projects and interests.

+Broadly, my research is currently focused on atmospheric particle precipitation.
+At the lower energy end, this precipitation creates beautiful auroral displays near the northern and southern poles.
+At the higher energy end, however, these particles can be dangerous to humans and our technology in space and atmosphere (think aviation).
+These electrons are sometimes called "[Killer Electrons](https://www.nasa.gov/vision/universe/solarsystem/killer_electrons.html)".

-I study in-situ energetic particle precipitation observed by various magnetospheric CubeSats, and larger missions such as NASA's Van Allen Probes.
-I analyze data and make models that attempt to link observations to our best guess at reality.
-The published projects I was involved in are listed in the [Publications](/publications/) section and my work experiance is summarized in the [CV](/cv) section.
+Looping back, I study particle precipitation by analyzing particle and image data gathered by auroral all-sky imagers, CubeSats orbiting in low Earth orbit, and larger missions such as NASA's Van Allen Probes.
+I use this data, together with models, to better understand nature given our limited and sparse observations (space is big!).
+See the [Publications](/publications/) section to read more about my scientific work.

-My current and future research interestes are described in the [Research](/research/) section.

-## Running
+## Exercise and data analysis
+On the topic of data analysis, here are some of my running stats and a global heatmap showing where I've run, biked, or swam.

-### Personal records (PRs)
+### Running personal records (PRs)

 | Distance             | Race  |    Time   |
 | ---------------- | --------- | --------- |